OfficialAL/GameOff2025/SIMPLE_SHIP_SETUP.md

 ✅ Interactive ship wheel
 ✅ Basic ship physics
 ✅ Multiple players can take turns steering

+## Quick Player Visual Setup:
+If you just want to see the players quickly:

+1. **Select each Player GameObject**
+2. **Add → SpriteRenderer** component
+3. **Set Sprite** to "Knob" (built-in Unity sprite) or any simple shape
+4. **Set Color** to different colors for each player:
+   - Player1: Red
+   - Player2: Blue
+   - Player3: Green
+   - Player4: Yellow
+5. **Set Scale** to (0.8, 0.8, 1) to make them smaller
+6. **Set Sorting Layer** to "Default" or create a "Players" sorting layer

+Now you should see colored circles representing each player moving around the ship!

 ## What's Missing (will add networking later):
 ❌ Multiplayer synchronization